TobiahRex/webWingman/README.md

 <!-- ### Deployed on Heroku [here](https://itiner-ez.herokuapp.com/). -->

 ## DESCRIPTION:
-Uses voice to text and test to voice for chat.
+Uses voice to text and text to voice for geolocation chat.

 ## Setup:
   - `npm install`